emdata-ailab/VANET/README.md

 This is the implementation of article VANet"Vehicle Re-identification with Viewpoint-aware Metric Learning", which support both single-branch training and two branch training.

 The whole implementation is based on PVEN project(https://github.com/silverbulletmdc/PVEN).
-The key code block added are mainly distributed at:
+The key code block added are mainly distributed as follows:

     For network construction:
         This project provide two version of backbone, namely 'googlenet' and 'resnet50' respectively.
 There the corresponding configuration files